syedareehaquasar/MsTeams/README.md

 ## 🤝 Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/syedareehaquasar/MsTeams/issues).
+Contributions, issues, and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/syedareehaquasar/MsTeams/issues).
 You can also take a look at the [contributing guide](https://github.com/syedareehaquasar/MsTeams/blob/master/CONTRIBUTING.md).

 ## Show your support

-Give a ⭐️ if this project helped you!
+Give me a ⭐️ if this project helped you!

 ## 📝 License